ccding/go-logging/README.md

 "process"       int        %d      // process id "message"       string     %d      // logger message
 ```
-The following fields is extremely expensive and slow, please be careful when
+The following runtime-related fields is extremely expensive and slow, please
-using them.
+be careful when using them.
 ```go
 "filename"      string     %s      // source filename of the caller "pathname"      string     %s      // filename with path